 In regards to what is one or more Projects and/or one or more Opportunities.
 Typically it will be one Project or one Opportunity, and with GTD, you will gravitate towards Projects.

 GTD Concept and Effort

 Now that we have these major concepts in place, we need to add the GTD concepts of Context and Effort.
 In Daylite, you implement Contexts using Locations.
-You can setup locations for all major objects in Daylite.
-In the case of GTD implementation, you really want to focus on the Task locations.
-You will add the Contexts that make sense to you - such as @computer, @home, @work etc. If your contexts tend to be more location based, you can use the location field.
+You can set up locations for all major objects in Daylite.
+In the case of GTD implementation, you really want to focus on the task locations.
+You will add the Contexts that make sense to you - such as @computer, @home, @work etc. If your contexts tend to be more location-based, you can use the location field.

 We've added a new field to Tasks to allow better GTD integration called Estimated Time.
 In this field, you enter values such as "10 minutes" or "1d" (1 day) or "2w" (2 weeks).
-You will use this field to enter in your GTD effort.
+You will use this field to enter your GTD effort.